Skip to main content

 - Try to fix common issues (indentation, quotes, special characters)

-- If still failing, skip that model and note the error
+- If still failing, skip that component and note the error

-- Include parse error details for manual review
+- Include validation error details for manual review

 ### 7. Commit and communicate